DarkGeekMS/bundle-adjusting-neus/README.md

-# Neus In The Wild
+# NeuS In The Wild

-Neus with no prior camera parameters and sparse views
+NeuS with no prior camera parameters and sparse views

 ## Usage